 *Note the requirement is now TWO references, not three, as it was previously.

 Volunteer orientations are held once a month, usually the first Wednesday* of the month from 7 p.m. to 8:30 p.m. at the WRD office in the multipurpose room.
 Click the above link for dates and more information.
 Please RSVP to Kaylee Law at email@example.com.
 If volunteers are looking to get involved before a the next monthly orientation or are unable to make the orientation, please contact the volunteer coordinator.

 5. After finishing the application process:

 The volunteer coordinator and church engagement specialist will review a volunteer’s application and then contact the volunteer with details about getting started.
 If an applicant does not hear from WRD within one week, he or she should not hesitate to call or email the volunteer coordinator.

 Does my child need to apply to volunteer with WRD?
-If a child under the age of 14 is volunteering with a parent, he/she does not need to apply.
-Children ages 14 and above will need to complete an application separate from their parents, with the parents’ permission indicated if they are under the age of 18.
+If a child under the age of 16 is volunteering with a parent, he/she does not need to apply.
+Applicants who are 16 and 17 years old will need to complete an application separate from their parents, with the parents’ permission indicated if they are under the age of 18.